bsassoli/irs25-26/data/text working.md

 The Lotka‐Volterra model represents predator‐prey interactions, but there’s no straightforward way in which these equations are similar to animals eating other animals.
 Instead, the similarity is between the numbers that solve these equations for certain values of the variables and parameters and how predator and prey populations change in size over time.
 Recall that different choices can be made in how to achieve similarity with the target system; for models like this one, the similarity is simply in mathematical description.
 Mathematical models like the Lotka‐Volterra model require a firmer grasp of what about the target system is important and how these features interact than physical replicas do.

 Variables and parameters are explicit parts of the Lotka‐Volterra model.
 What doesn’t appear are the model’s assumptions, but these are no less important.
 In this context, an assumption is a specification that a target system must satisfy for a given model to be similar to it in the expected way.
 In the Lotka‐Volterra model, numerous assumptions must be satisfied for the numbers solving the equations to indicate the actual change in predator and prey population sizes.
 For instance, the model assumes that prey populations will expand if there are no predators and that predator populations will starve without prey.
 Both assumptions are plausible.
 The model also assumes that prey populations can always find food, that predators are always hungry, and that predators and prey are moving randomly through a homogenous environment.
 These three assumptions are idealizations.
-An idealization is an assumption made without
----
-# 114 Scientific modeling

-regard for whether it is true, often with full knowledge that it is false.
+An idealization is an assumption made without regard for whether it is true, often with full knowledge that it is false.
 These idealizations enable scientists to focus on the essentials of predator-prey interactions in general, without getting lost in complicating details of specific populations’ circumstances.
 Idealizations are discussed in more depth later in the chapter.

 Because models can be similar to target systems in different ways, a single target is sometimes represented by multiple models.
 This can be useful when the real-world phenomenon is so complex that no single model can provide scientists with all they want to know about it.
 Weather patterns are a good example.
 Meteorological models normally represent only some of the factors needed to generate reliable predictions.
 Some may invoke humidity, temperature, and dew point to describe and predict certain basic weather patterns like precipitation.
 Other models may invoke other parameters, such as central pressure deficit and wind speed and direction, to better predict particular phenomena, like hurricanes.
 Sometimes meteorologists aim to make more reliable predictions by carefully cobbling together the results of different models of a given weather system.

 It’s also possible for a single model to have more than one target system.
 A model might be designed to represent a type of event that recurs often.
 The Lotka-Volterra model is like that; it is designed to capture something important about seal and polar bear populations, wildebeest and lion populations, and many more prey and predator populations.
 And the same meteorological models can be used to study different hurricanes, as well as typhoons and cyclones.
 In contrast, the Bay model is designed to specifically represent the San Francisco Bay and surrounding delta.
 A new model would need to be designed to represent any other bay.

-# Analyzing the model
+#### Analyzing the model

 Once a target has been specified and a model constructed with that specification in mind, the model must be analyzed to learn about the target.
 Models that involve equations, like the Lotka-Volterra model, can be mathematically analyzed by inputting values for parameters and variables representing specific information about a target population.
 Analysis may also involve manipulating a model to see the effects of changes.
 This kind of physical manipulation was performed on the Bay model to test the Reber plan.
 For model organisms like fruit flies, scientists may alter a gene and see how the offspring change to explore the gene’s effects.

 Such manipulations produce data that, if all goes well, can be used to learn about the target.
 This is a central purpose of analyzing a model: to draw conclusions about the target system(s).
 The Bay model revealed that freshwater lakes couldn’t be maintained in the San Francisco Bay, as the Reber plan called for, and that the planned dams would have disastrous unintended consequences to the local environment.
 It was thereby concluded that the Reber plan shouldn’t be implemented in the real San Francisco Bay.
 The Lotka-Volterra model, in turn, reveals that predator and prey population numbers are tightly linked.
 More prey leads to an increase in predators, and more predators leads in turn to a decrease in prey.
 This results in a cyclical relationship between predator and prey population sizes, where the population sizes go up and down together.
----
-# Scientific modeling

-# Figure 5.4

 Visual representation of solutions to the Lotka-Volterra equations; these are values of x and y that solve the equations, which predict how prey and predator populations will covary.